 c.
 Select the web application you want to migrate

-The assistant then discovers any websites running on your IIS server and lists them, as in the example below.
+The assistant then discovers any websites running on your IIS server and lists them, as in the following example.

 Enter the number 2 to migrate the sample site.